How the FDA Regulates Peptides

 Understanding Peptide Regulatory Categories

-Peptides used in clinical practice fall into several regulatory categories that patients should understand.
-FDA-approved peptides have completed the full approval process and have defined labeling, approved indications, and post-market surveillance.
+Peptide-based preparations fall into several regulatory categories that patients should understand.
+FDA-approved finished products have completed the full approval process and have defined labeling, approved indications, and post-market surveillance.
 These represent the highest level of regulatory oversight and evidence support.

-Compounded peptides are prepared by licensed pharmacies using bulk pharmaceutical ingredients.
-When a peptide is available as an FDA-approved product, compounding pharmacies can prepare compounded versions under certain conditions - typically when there are documented shortages or when the compounded version offers a clinically meaningful difference (such as a different dosage form or strength).
+Compounded preparations are prepared by licensed pharmacies using bulk pharmaceutical ingredients.
+When a molecule is available as an FDA-approved finished product (semaglutide and tirzepatide are examples), compounding pharmacies can prepare compounded versions under certain conditions - typically when there are documented shortages or when the compounded version offers a clinically meaningful difference (such as a different dosage form or strength).
 The regulatory landscape around compounding of commercially available products is complex and evolving.

-Some peptides exist in a category where they have substantial research support and clinical use history but have not gone through the formal FDA approval process for any specific indication.
-BPC-157, certain growth hormone secretagogues, and thymosin alpha-1 (approved in other countries but not the US) fall into this category.
-These peptides are available through compounding pharmacies and can be prescribed by physicians exercising their clinical judgment, but patients should understand that the evidence base differs from FDA-approved products.
+Some molecules exist in a category where they have a well-characterized biological role but no FDA-approved finished-product equivalent for any specific indication.
+NAD+ and glutathione, both naturally occurring intracellular molecules used as compounded preparations in this catalog, fall into this category.
+These compounded preparations are available through licensed compounding pharmacies and can be prescribed by physicians exercising their clinical judgment, but patients should understand that the evidence base differs from that of an FDA-approved finished product.

 Recent Regulatory Developments